code-game-project/website/docs/quick-start/number-guessing.md

 On this page you will learn how to send commands to the game server and how to receive and process events it sends back.

 Should you get stuck at any point.
-Look at the [complete code](#complete-code) at the end of the page and try to find out what you did differently.
+Look at the [full code](#full-code) at the end of the page and try to find out what you did differently.
 If your code is identical and it still doesn't work, please [open an issue](https://github.com/code-game-project/website/issues/new) on GitHub.

 ## The event flow